Machine Embroidery: A Marriage of Fabric and Design

 Stabilizing the fabric: backings and toppings

 For stitching out a design, you need to hoop wovens and knits smoothly, with neutral tension, and no stretching.
 Velvet is an exception (I’ll discuss it in a moment).
 Lycra knits with four-way stretch, however, need to be stretched in the hoop (and backed with a cutaway stabilizer) in the same direction and amount they’ll stretch on the body when worn.
-Otherwise, the garment will not stretch on the body, causing undo stress on the design and fabric.
+Otherwise, the garment will not stretch on the body, causing undue stress on the design and fabric.

 Backings come in a variety of weights and types— cutaway, tearaway, heat-disintegrating, or water-soluble (see Backings and toppings).
 A backing should always be hooped beneath the fabric unless hooping will cause permanent marks, as it would on velvet or Ultrasuede.
 In that case, use a sticky backing in the hoop, and adhere the fabric to it.
 Or hoop a tearaway backing, and adhere the fabric with a temporary spray adhesive like Sulky’s KK2000.

 I suggest using tearaway backings with woven fabrics and designs without a lot of fill areas.
 As a general rule, use cutaway backings with all knits and with wovens on which you’ll embroider a design with a large stitch count and large fill areas, especially if it has a running-stitch outline.